techidaily/site-fox-helps/source/_posts/new-2024-approved-selecting-your-perfect-vr-experience-mobile-vs-tethered-options.md

  Mar 27, 2024• Proven solutions

- Mobile [VR Headset](https://tools.techidaily.com/wondershare/filmora/download/)and Tethered VR headsets are the two main kinds of this technology, they both are useful and innovative in some ways.
+ Mobile [VR Headset](https://tools.techidaily.com/wondershare/filmora/download/) and Tethered VR headsets are the two main kinds of this technology, they both are useful and innovative in some ways.
 The former runs on the mobile devices while the later runs with the computers and other gaming devices.
 There are so many different kinds of products for both these kinds to choose from.

 ## Difference Between Mobile and Tethered VR Headsets